 What does the law say?

 The Swedish Higher Education Act sets the parameters for activities at universities and university colleges.
 General laws, such as the Swedish Working Environment Act, Discrimination Act and Administration Act, are also of importance to students.
 There are also rules in addition to this in a number of ordinances and regulations.
 In many cases SLU decides on the local application of the rules.
-Find out more under the headings Laws and ordinances and Internal control documents on the staff web (the information is only in swedish).
+Find out more under the heading Laws and ordinances.